-Direction: A southern-facing roof will get the greatest amount of sun exposure, so will require fewer panels.
-You can still install panels on east or west-facing roofs, but will need to have more panels.
+Direction: A southern-facing roof will get the greatest amount of sun exposure, so it will require fewer panels.
+You can still install panels on east or west-facing roofs but will need to have more panels.

-Surrounding foliage: If there are tall trees on your property that shade areas of your roof throughout the day, you would need to have a larger or more efficient system to make up for the loss of sunshine.
+Surrounding foliage: If there are tall trees on your property that will shade the area of your roof throughout the day, you would need to have a larger or more efficient system to make up for the loss of sunshine.